tr1s/tris-webpack-boilerplate/README.md

 ],
 ```

-So basically... the `css-loader` will collect CSS from all the css files referenced in your application and put it into a string.
-Then `postcss-loader` autoprefixes and minifies said string, then `sass-loader` turns it into a JS module, then `mini-css-extract-plugin` extracts the CSS from the JS module into a single CSS file for the web browser to parse.
+So basically... the `css-loader` will collect CSS from all the css files referenced in your application and put them into a string.
+Then `postcss-loader` autoprefixes and minifies your styles, then `sass-loader` turns it into a JS module, then `mini-css-extract-plugin` extracts the CSS from the JS module into a single CSS file for the web browser to parse.

 <a name="es6"/></a>
 ___